zzstoatzz/prefect-pack/README.md

 2. Ensure that the `deploy.yaml` workflow file is present in the `.github/workflows` directory.
 3. Push your changes to the `main` branch to trigger the deployment workflow.

+> [!TIP]
+> Use `gh secret set -f .env` to set all environment variables in your `.env` file as GitHub Actions secrets in the remote repository.

 ## Contributing

 Contributions to this template are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.